-Energy development is the fastest growing area of development finance nationwide.
-From new production facilities and renewable energy source development to the retrofitting and renovation of existing buildings to support energy efficiency, energy finance has become a driving force in the economic development community.
+Energy development & water finance are the fastest growing areas of development finance nationwide.
+From new production facilities and renewable energy source development to the retrofitting and renovation of existing infrastructure to support efficient energy & water projects, this finance has become a driving force in the economic development community.

-- Gain knowledge and insight into the complex energy development industry
+- Gain knowledge and insight into the complex energy and water financing industries

-- Learn about the application of state and federal energy finance programs
+- Learn about the application of state and federal finance programs for energy and water infrastructure

-- Interact with leading energy development and finance professionals from around the country
+- Interact with leading development finance professionals from around the country

 - Review best practices and case studies that can be implemented in your community

-- Gain a greater understanding of the partnership opportunities in the energy development industry
+- Gain a greater understanding of the partnership opportunities for energy and water development

 |